loafdimension/fruitful-discussions-BE/README.md

 - [The FruitFul-Discussions-BE](https://nc-news-project-t1h4.onrender.com/).
 However, this merely shows information in JSON format when a request is made to that endpoint.
 To see this data being used in the front end, take a look at [Fruitful-Discussions-FE (GitHub Repository)](https://github.com/loafdimension/fruitful-discussions-FE), and the [Hosted Fruitful-Discussions-FE]().

-# Testing and Test Coverage
+# Testing and Test Coverage ✅

 **Where can I find the tests and how do I run them?**

-- The tests are located in the **tests** folder and were separated in to testing the utility functions, the seeding, and the app which handled any requests to the API.
+- The tests are located in the [tests](./__tests__/) folder and were separated in to testing the utility functions, the seeding, and the app which handled any requests to the API.
 - The principle of Test Driven Development (TDD) was followed throughout and the Jest framework was used, along with the Supertest library.
-- To run all of the tests, you can run the command "npm run test", or "npm t" for short, followed by the file you wish to see.
-For example, "npm t app", "npm t seed", "npm t utils".
+- To run all of the tests, you can run the command `npm run test`, or `npm t` for short, followed by the file you wish to see.
+For example, `npm t app`, `npm t seed`, `npm t utils`.
 Please see the scripts in the package JSON to see more options.
 - To filter by test within each file, add .only or .skip to whichever tests you wish to filter.

 |                File                 | Tests |